EU MentalPrac – Training for Practitioners who Work with People with Severe Mental Disorder

 In this module we learn about the importance of team building, peer support and learning networks in supporting people with severe mental health issues.

-The Mentalprac Project is led by Fundación Diagrama (Spain) in partnership with Catching Lives (United Kingdom), Diagrama gemeinnützige GmbH (Germany), Groep Ubuntu (Belgium) and Action with Communities in Rural Kent (United Kingdom).
+The Mentalprac Project was led by Fundación Diagrama (Spain) in partnership with Catching Lives (United Kingdom), Diagrama gemeinnützige GmbH (Germany), Groep Ubuntu (Belgium) and Action with Communities in Rural Kent (United Kingdom).